-Peter Buckingham, Ph.D.
-(Chair) Sharon Bailey Glasco, Ph.D.
+Peter Buckingham, Ph.D. (on sabbatical 2015-16) Sharon Bailey Glasco, Ph.D.
 John Sagers, Ph.D.
 Scott Smith, Ph.D.
-Stephen Snyder, Ph.D.
-Lissa Wadewitz, Ph.D. (on sabbatical spring 2014)
+(Chair) Stephen Snyder, Ph.D.
+Lissa Wadewitz, Ph.D.

 The mission of the History Department is to teach history as a distinct form of inquiry into the human condition.
 Students will learn the skills of history through the study of historical methods, area studies, and research and writing.